Is Bariatric Surgery Right for Me?

 7.)
 Psychiatric Evaluation - Must be completed by qualified provider before surgery and within the same year that surgery is done (CHI psych providers are listed on bariatric checklist in patient packet)

 8.)
-Support Group - At least one attendance to a bariatric surgery support group is required.
+At least one attendance to a bariatric surgery support group is required.
+See our Support Group Schedule.

 Additional requirements will be discussed at your appointment.
 All required documents will not be submitted to your insurance for approval until the program and insurance documents have been completed.
 Contact our Weight Management office for any questions at (402) 572-3684, option 1.